warptools/warpforge-site/src/community.md

 You’ll have to use your best judgement for which repo to open issues on.
 If in doubt, on warpforge is probably the best default choice.
 (Or, ask in chat, and see if someone can give you a pointer!)

-## Notion
+## Website

-You can join us in editing things here on Notion, too!
+You can join us in editing things here our website, too!

-Get in touch with a core contributor and ask if they can add you as an editor.

-(Sidenote, though: Please *don’t* try to use Notion’s notifications for communication.
-They’re incredibly janky.
-Even if using comments, it’s still a much better idea to send direct messages to folks on other platforms to make sure they’ve actually seen anything that needs attention.)
+The whole website exists on [github](https://github.com/warptools/warpforge-site), so create a PR if you've made changes or if there's something you think is missing you can create an issue and we'll check it out.

 ## Contributor's Guide